openai/gym/gym/envs/README.md

 ## How to create new environments for Gym

-* Create a new repo called gym-foo, which should also be a PIP package.
+* Create a new repo called `gym-foo`, which should also be a PIP package.

+* Install the package within the folder `gym-foo`: `pip install -e .`

 * A good example is https://github.com/openai/gym-soccer.